abstrackr

 • Fill Out the Project Details: Provide a title and description.

-• Add project Members via their email addresses separated by commas, semicolons, or lines.
+• Add Project Members: Enter Member email addresses separated by commas, semicolons, or lines.

-• Click 'Start' and your project will be created and your members will receive their email invitations and be able to see their invitations in the 'Home' page.
+• Create Project: Click “Start.”
+Your project will be created.
+Members will receive their email invitations and be able to see their invitations in the “Home” page.

 Screen